-One of the duties of the directors of a corporation is to approve agreements, contracts, leases and other documents that the corporation is or has entered into with other parties.
+One of the duties of the directors of a corporation is to approve agreements, contracts, leases and other documents that the corporation will enter or has entered into with other parties.

 a.
 Elements of a Directors’ Resolution to Approve an Agreement

-The statues of incorporation will outline clear instructions for how directors will pass resolutions to approve agreement.
+The corporate by-laws will outline clear instructions for how directors will pass resolutions to approve agreements.
 A directors’ resolution will lay out the following:

 - Recitals (these describe what the agreement or matter is about and what the directors hope to achieve by the approval)